HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Fox Corporation (FOX, FOXA) Shareholders to Contact Firm, Firm Investigating Claims for Knowingly Exposing FOX to Substantial Liability for False Reporting

-San Francisco, California--(Newsfile Corp. - April 1, 2023) - Hagens Berman urges Fox Corporation FOX FOXA long term shareholders, or investors who purchased FOX securities and suffered losses, to contact the Firm and provide information on your trades.
+/EIN News/ -- SAN FRANCISCO, April 04, 2023 (GLOBE NEWSWIRE) -- Hagens Berman urges Fox Corporation (NASDAQ: FOX, FOXA) long term shareholders, or investors who purchased FOX securities and suffered losses, to contact the Firm and provide information on your trades.

 Visit: www.hbsslaw.com/investor-fraud/FOX